-Should a pattern of rules infractions be observed across multiple tournaments, Pokémon Organized Play may consider taking disciplinary action against the player responsible.
+Pokémon Organized Play reserves the right to take disciplinary action against any player for rules infractions.
+The disciplinary action is determined by severity and occurrence.
 Such action may include a suspension from the program.
 In these cases, the players will be notified, and their names and Player IDs will be made available to Organizers.